scento/chat4bread/README.md

 > support the testing process and removes dependencies to Twilio which caused financial losses
 > at the developers side.
 Telegram bots will be used to simulate the SMS behavior.

+## Features

+- Onboarding process asking you for your name, location and role
+- Find local farmers nearby
+- Sell products
+- Buy products
+- Find the current average market prices for a product

 ## Known Bugs

 - **Intent Misclassification**: As we are using very few sentence samples and do not separate the onboarding and usage steps, it frequently happens that the bot misinterprets requests.
 Well known cases include the question "Are you a farmer or consumer?".